 You don’t need to be a victim of work stress.
 Here’s how to manage stress in the workplace:

-If work has become too much for you, and you’re constantly falling behind… stop!
-Instead of trying and failing to catch up, you’d be much better off spending some time thinking about your goals and how your prioritize your tasks.
+If work has become too much for you, and you’re constantly falling behind, it’s time to take a step back.
+Instead of trying and failing to catch up, you’d be much better off spending some time thinking about your goals and how to prioritize your tasks to improve time management.

-Learn how to set clear goals with this step-by-step guide:
+Learn how to set clear goals with this step-by-step guide.

 For instance, if your initial goal is just to get on top of your work (probably for the first time in months), then take 10 minutes to think clearly and deeply about how you can achieve this.
-Most likely, you’ll be able to come up with tasks that you need to complete to reach your goal.
-And once your goal and tasks are clear in your mind, you’ll be ready for the second step.
+Once your goal and tasks are clear in your mind, you’ll be ready for the second step.

-Just knowing your goal and associated tasks is not enough.
+Just knowing your goal and associated tasks is not enough if you want to learn how to deal with stress at work.
 Many people reach this stage but still fall behind with their work and fail to achieve their goals.

-The secret is to understand which of your tasks should be high priority and which ones can be done when you have spare time.
+The secret is to understand which of your tasks should be high priority, and which ones can be done when you have spare time.

-For example, checking your inbox every 20 minutes may seem to be a productive task for you, but in reality it acts as a constant distraction and productivity killer.
-Instead, you’d be better off setting aside 30 minutes in the morning to check your emails and 30 minutes in the afternoon to do the same.
+For example, checking your inbox every 20 minutes may seem to be a productive task for you, but in reality it acts as a constant distraction and a source of stress.
+Instead, you’d be better off setting aside 30 minutes in the morning and afternoon to check your emails.

 By doing this, you’ll free up the bulk of your day for tasks that can help you reach your goal.
-These tasks are likely to be things like: writing a business proposal, creating a PowerPoint presentation, and finishing an important project.
+These tasks are likely to be things like writing a business proposal, creating a PowerPoint presentation, or finishing an important project.

-3. Remove, change or accept the stressors
+3. Remove, Change, or Accept the Stressors

-How to tackle specific work stressors?
+How can you tackle specific work stressors?
 I recommend the following method that WellCast introduced:

 Take a piece of paper and divide it into three columns.
-At the top, write remove in the first column, change in the second and accept in the third.
+At the top, write remove in the first column, change in the second, and accept in the third.

-Next, think of the stressors that are getting to you the most.
+Next, think of the sources of work stress that are getting to you the most.
 Perhaps it’s your paycheck; it might be way smaller than you’d like or feel that you deserve.
 Don’t worry, this is your chance to break free from the stress surrounding your low pay.

 - To remove yourself from the company